laurenemilyto/Excel_challenge/README.md

 # excel-challenge

 ## Description
 Organized and analyzed a database of 4,000 past Kickstarter projects to evaluate the number of backers of successful and unsuccessful campaigns.
-Results were analyzed via pivot tables and a Summary Statistics table within Excel.
+Results were analyzed within Excel using pivot tables and statistical analysis.

 #### Insights:
   * More Kickstarter campaigns are created for Theater and Plays than for any other category or subcategory.